Wellington Regional Trails

 Plan your ride

-Green Jersey and Wildfinder can help you plan your ride on the Remutaka Cycle Trail ride with equipment hire, shuttles, trail advice, and guided tour options.
+Green Jersey and Wildfinder can help you plan your ride on the Remutaka Cycle Trail with equipment hire, shuttles, trail advice, and guided tour options.

 Find out more about Green Jersey or Wildfinder